nikerla/vc-content/pages/forms/try-form.md

 				<ul class="list">
 					<li>
                         <span class="descr">
-                            See how our platform can fit your busienss requirments by getting firsthand experience using Virto Commerce.
+                            See how our platform can fit your business requirements by getting firsthand experience using Virto Commerce.
 We’ll guide you through our platform, and afterwards you’ll have access to explore Virto Commerce on your own.